VincentLaUSDS/hello-world/interview_prep/actual_questions.md

 1. On testing the discontinuity, you can use McCrary's Test
 2. There is an approach to use Cross Validation to test the bandwidth around the threshold.

+## Metis (2020-05-15)
+Let's say you are deciding between two models, kNN regression vs logistic regression.
+Let's say you trained and they achieved the exact same performance (on train, validation, and test).
+Which do you choose in production

+1. I would still go with Logistic regression because of concerns of overfitting with kNN
+2. Also if magically they really were somehow magically the same, still go with Logistic because at test/scoring time, kNN needs to keep track of all training data and then calculate distance between test data to train data to make prediction.
+This is computationally intensive and slow.
+Logistic Regression you just need the weights.

 ## General Prep
 How do you test for overfitting?